K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 Deploy the application at the Open Platform.
 The deployed application can be used through binding with the created service.

-- When cf push is commanded, the deployment is proceeded by refering to the manifest.yml of the current directory.
+- When cf push is commanded, the deployment is proceeded by referring to the manifest.yml of the current directory.

 ##### 1. Create manifest.yml